naominzd/Heuristic-Evaluation-DH-150/README.md

 # Heuristic-Evaluation-DH-150

-## DH150 Assignment01: Heuristic Evaluation by Naomi Deng
+## DH150 Assignment 01: Heuristic Evaluation by Naomi Deng

 Motivation and Description of the community: In this assignment, I choose to focus on the undergraduate organizations at University of California, Los Angeles, particularly by analyzing the official websites designed for two on-campus organizations: Sociology Undergraduate Association and Outwrite Magazine.
 As a member who contributes to both organizations, I have a close access to both organizations’ websites.
 Through my frequent-user experiences, I recognized some noticeable errors and flaws in their website designs that might affect user experience especially for novice users.
 Therefore, through this exercise, I aim to recognize, detect and analyze both websites following Jakob Nielsen's 10 Usability Heuristics for User Interface Design to identify usability problems, as well as propose potential suggestions for overall improvement on both websites.